 - The Rose of Versailles has a triangle with both Rosalie (female) and André (male) as the admirers to Lady Oscar (female).
 Both are forbidden romances — Rosalie because she's a woman, and André because he's a servant.

-- Harley Quinn and Poison Ivy's relationship has primarily been this way since they met in Batman: The Animated Series (though DC kept it as subtexty as possible for years).
-Harley is head-over-heels for her boyfriend, The Joker.
+- DC Comics: Harley Quinn and Poison Ivy's relationship has primarily been this way since they met in Batman: The Animated Series (though DC kept it as subtexty as possible for years).
+Harley is head-over-heels for her boyfriend, the Joker.
 The Joker is extremely physically and emotionally abusive but Harley always goes back to him in the end.
 Ivy on the other hand has feelings for Harley and the two have a much more stable relationship, but Depending on the Writer Harley is either oblivious, knows of Ivy's feeling but ignores her, or has flings with Ivy when she and the Joker are separate.
 Starting with the New 52 reboot, DC revamped Ivy and Harley's relationship to be more obviously romantic and requited.
 They're either Friends with Benefits or a non-monogamous couple.

 - Naked Singularity: The titular romance novel has its heroine Evening Glimmer urged to choose between Prism Slash (male) and Uncommon (female).
 At one point Uncommon suggests that Evening Glimmer should choose her because of the joy only another mare can give her.